Singapore's exports jump 16.1% in June, reversing May's decline

 READ: Commentary: How Singapore can thrive in a world past peak trade, with more regional blocs

-Shipments to the top 10 markets grew across the board in June, with the exception of Hong Kong, Indonesia and Thailand.
+Shipments to Singapore's top 10 export markets grew across the board in June, with the exception of Hong Kong, Indonesia and Thailand.

 Exports to Japan rose the most by 94.7 per cent, led by demand for pharmaceuticals, synthetic rubber and waste as well as personal computers.